GerritCodeReview/plugins_git-repo-metrics/README.md

 cd gerrit && bazel build //plugins/git-repo-metrics:all
 ```

-Two jar will be created:
+A jar will be created:

 ```
 bazel-bin/plugins/git-repo-metrics/git-repo-metrics.jar
-bazel-bin/plugins/git-repo-metrics/libdelegaterepositoryunwrapper.jar
 ```

 ## How to install

-Copy the `git-repo-metrics.jar` into the Gerrit's `<gerrit_site>/plugins` directory and the `libdelegaterepositoryunwrapper.jar`
+Copy the `git-repo-metrics.jar` into the Gerrit's `<gerrit_site>/plugins` directory.
-into the `<gerrit_site>/lib` directory.
-Restart your Gerrit instance and the plugin will be loaded.
+Gerrit will automatically load the plugin.

 ## Configuration